montagao/montagao.github.io/blog/uwaterloo/index.md

 ### 4A: Summer 2019

 #### ECE 327: Digital Hardware Systems
 At this point, I really stopped caring about school.
-Even though this was pretty recently finished, I remember nothing about this course, except that I asked the Prof to consult for our FYDP.
+Even though this was pretty recently finished, I remember nothing about this course, except that I asked the Prof to consult for our Capstone.

 #### ECE 380: Analog Control Systems
 Worst course.
 Won't ever use my knowledge I learned here for anything.

+Edit: Ok upon revisiting this I was pretty harsh here.
+The concept of feedback control systems is definitely useful, I was just being grumpy.

 #### ECE 458: Computer Security
 Practical course that I actually enjoyed.
 SQL injections, side-channel attacks, historical encrpytion vulnerabilites were all fun to learn and tinker with.